The Top Steakhouses around Boston

 Grill 23 & Bar

-For over 35 years, Grill 23 has been a go-to for first-class food, wine and service.
-And dining here still feels like an affair: solicitous servers usher only the finest steaks—like highest-grade Japanese Wagyu—and best bottles.
+For 40 years, Grill 23 has been a go-to for first-class food, wine, and service.
+And dining here still feels like an affair: Solicitous servers usher only the finest steaks—like highest-grade Japanese wagyu—and the best bottles.
 (In fact, Grill 23 was the first Boston restaurant to receive a rare Grand Award from Wine Spectator.)
+The dessert is exemplary; try the classic coconut cake or the irresistible chocolate cake with seasonal fixings.
 There’s even table-side cigar service, with stogies presented in a humidor and prepped for smoking outside.
 Here, the good life lives on.

 First of all, the extra “o” is theirs.
 (So is the extended ellipsis.)
 Now that we’ve cleared that up, allow us to sing the praises of chef Jamie Mammano’s steakhouse inside the XV Beacon hotel.
-The State House-side space on Beacon Hill is stylish, not stiff, and offers excellent cuts—from grass-fed Australian ribeye to Japanese Wagyu—for pairing with sauces like vincotto (cooked wine) with bone marrow.
+The State House-side space on Beacon Hill is stylish, not stiff, and offers excellent cuts—from grass-fed Australian ribeye to Japanese wagyu—for pairing with sauces like vincotto (cooked wine) with bone marrow.
+Wagyu also makes an appearance in the must-try appetizer, Japanese wagyu dumplings with soy and ginger.
+Those, plus the Parker House-style rolls, kick things off just right.
+Enjoy similarly classy steak dinners at newer locations in Boston’s Fort Point and in Burlington.

-If it’s a Brazilian steakhouse-style experience you crave, you could head to Fogo de Chão, a high-end chain with a swank outpost in the Back Bay.
-But for a more low-key, local option that nails it every time, check out this Somerville stalwart.
-The beef is served rodízio-style: servers stop by to slice perfectly cooked sirloin and other meaty cuts table-side, until you say, “enough.”
+If it’s a Brazilian steakhouse-style experience you crave, you could head to Fogo de Chão, a high-end chain with a swank outpost in Back Bay.
+But for a more low-key, local option that nails it every time, check out this Somerville mainstay.
+The beef is served rodízio-style: Servers stop by to slice perfectly cooked sirloin and other meaty cuts tableside until you say “enough.”
 (You won’t want to.)

 Every glitzy casino needs a top-dollar steakhouse, and Rare at the Encore Boston Harbor certainly fits the bill.
 Is it pricy?
 Yes.
 But you get what you pay for—and here, that includes a selection of unique, hard-to-find cuts.
 For one thing, Rare is the only restaurant in Massachusetts to serve credentialed Kobe beef, which is extremely hard to find stateside (no matter what erroneously labeled menus might lead you to believe).
 It’ll set you back nearly $300 for just four ounces, so don’t blow all your blackjack winnings before dinner.